TriceHelix/GenericBurstJobs/README.md

 You can exclude specific job structs or entire assemblies by utilizing this attribute: `[TriceHelix.GenericBurstJobs.DisableGenericJobRegistry]`

-Code generation is managed by (this dependency)[https://github.com/AnnulusGames/UnityCodeGen].
+Code generation is managed by [this dependency](https://github.com/AnnulusGames/UnityCodeGen).
 The easiest way to ensure the code will be refreshed when changes are made is to enable source re-generation before every recompile.
 This option is located at `Tools > UnityCodeGen > Auto-generate on recompile`.
 Alternatively, you can manually refresh it via `Tools > UnityCodeGen > Generate`.

 ---